It's decorative gourd season again, mofos—everyone is drooling pumpkin spice and there are corpulent gourds literally everywhere.

 Alameda Point Pumpkin Patch

-Having temporarily moved over to Uptown Oakland last year, Speer Family Farms' pumpkin patch is back at Alameda Point this year.
+Speer Family Farms' pumpkin patch is back at Alameda Point this year, and also has a new location in Tracy.
 The adventurous mecca keeps its four-story ship slide, jumpy houses, pumpkin shooters, a petting zoo, an adult chill area, and more.
 Bag your own valley-grown pumpkins and other organic produce before calling it a day.
-Advance tickets ($20/kids, $10/adults) and ordering for delivery are also available online.
+Advance tickets ($22/kids, $10/adults) and ordering for delivery are also available online.

 // 10am to 10pm daily through Nov.
 1; 2453 Hancock St. (Alameda), speerfamilyfarms.com